IefremovRoman/drf_test_developstoday/README.md

 ### **Steps to start on**

 You can move right through the steps to start the project on your computer, or just use Docker container (next chapter).
+`docker-compose up`

 Make sure you have venv at your machine or just pip install virtualenv

 Choose local place to put the project (cd ....) and follow next steps:
-Python 2:
-`virtualenv env`

 Python 3:
 `python -m venv yourvenv`